camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

  * the invocation semantics when invoking code from the process application and
  * the nature of the `ProcessApplicationReference` held by the process engine.

 When the process engine invokes the Ejb Process Application, it gets EJB invocation semantics.
-For example, if your process application provides a `JavaDelegate` implementation, the process engine will call the EjbProcessApplication's `execute(java.util.concurrent.Callable)` method and from that method invoke `JavaDelegate`.
+For example, if your process application provides a `JavaDelegate` implementation, the process engine will call the EjbProcessApplication's `execute(Callable)` method and from that method invoke the `JavaDelegate`.
 This makes sure that

   * the call is intercepted by the EJB container and "enters" the process application legally.
   * the `JavaDelegate` may take advantage of the EjbProcessApplication's invocation context and resolve resources from the component's environment (such as a `java:comp/BeanManager`).